 You’ll learn about the larger social world the arts inhabit and reach out to explore and create the possible but not yet existing realities that the arts can reveal.

 As a student at Evergreen, you'll select from programs like the ones listed here to build your own education.
 While there are no specific course requirements, you can choose to develop an Area of Emphasis with help from advisors and faculty.

-- China: Religion, Folklore, and Arts (Freshmen - Senior)
+- Performance Lab: Theater and Dance (Freshmen - Senior)